Bra-Moch/alx-system_engineering-devops/0x02-shell_redirections/README.md

 ##5 Display first 10 lines of a file
 This script uses head command to display the first 10 lines of the file.

+##8 Saving current state of directory
+The ls -la command is run, which lists the files and directories in the current working directory, including hidden files and directories, in long format.
+The > operator is used to redirect the output of the ls -la command to the file ls_cwd_content.
+If the file already exists, it will be overwritten.
+If it does not exist, it will be created.